Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

        seeds of just one accession, as above described: same taxon, same treatment, same source, same time.

-       A ›Jar‹ of seeds is in ghini speak a ›Plant‹, and the amount of seeds in the ›Jar‹ is the ›Plant‹ ›quantity‹.
-An ›Envelope‹ is just the same as a ›Jar‹: a container of seeds from the same ›Accession‹, just, presumably, smaller.
+       Each one of your ›Jars‹ of seeds is in ghini speak a ›Plant‹, and the amount of seeds in the ›Jar‹ is the ›Plant‹ ›quantity‹.
+An ›Envelope‹ is just the same as a ›Jar‹: a container of seeds from the same ›Accession‹, just presumably smaller.

        A ›Box‹ (where you keep several ›Envelopes‹) or a ›Drawer‹ (where you keep several ›Jars‹) are in ghini speak a ›Location‹.

-       Since a ›Jar‹ or an ›Envelope‹ contains seeds from an ›Accession‹, you will clearly label it with its ›Accession‹ code.
+       Since a ›Jar‹ or an ›Envelope‹ contains seeds from an ›Accession‹, you will clearly label it with its ›Accession‹ code (and trailing ›Plant‹ number).
 You might write the amount of seeds, too, but this would be repeating information from the database, and repeating information introduces an inconsistency risk factor.

 ..  admonition:: How do I handle receiving a batch of seeds?
     :class: toggle